tommyfpedersen/verus-login-server/README.md

 ## Introduction
+A nodejs express login server for Verus which allow users to login to websites using VerusID login.
+Will soon support Redis and how to keep users logged in using loadbalancer with multiple server setup.

 This project is based on monkins1010 https://github.com/monkins1010/verusid-login-template created with nodejs.
-It provides a template for a backend server to allow users to login to websites using VerusID login.

 ## Important notes:
 1. Change the name of the .env.example file to .env and update the values to your Login servers Identity and PrivateKey.